BTE-N/bte-n.github.io/main/Documentation.md

 ![The GitHub Docs Page](https://media.discordapp.net/attachments/702537093527765083/709704069614272512/main_docs_menu.png)

-Let's together now go into the [/docs/](https://github.com/pxnt/BTEN/tree/master/docs) folder by pressing on the "docs" name, which is where the website actually lives at.
+*This section is outdated - the website's files are now at main tree, not inside `/docs/`* Let's together now go into the [/docs/](https://github.com/BTE-N/bte-n.github.io/tree/master/) folder by pressing on the "docs" name, which is where the website actually lives at.
 There should now be a long row of folders in front of you, many of which having language codes like "EN" and "DE", others having more self-explanatory names like "main" or "icons".
 To go back into the parent folder (the folder which this folder is in), you can always click on the ".." which are at the top of the file list.

 ### Section 2: Creating new files